stephenharris/grunt-pot/README.md

 Type: `Bool`
 Default value: True

-When true, append to pre-existing `.pot` file, rather than overwriting it.
+When false, append to pre-existing `.pot` file, rather than overwriting it.

 #### keywords
 Type: `Array`